Litetokens/Documentation/English_Documentation/LITETOKENS_Protocol/LITETOKENS_Wallet_RPC-API.md

 10.3 Parameters
 WitnessUpdateContract: an account address and Url.
 10.4 Returns
-Transaction: returns transaction of SR application.
+Transaction: returns transaction of LE application.
 Request broadcasting after the transaction is signed by wallet.
 10.5 Function
-Updating the url of SRs.
+Updating the url of LEs.

 ## 11. Token transfer
 11.1 Interface statement rpc TransferAsset (TransferAssetContract) returns (Transaction){};